 You will not face this problem with the LivPure Ortho-X memory foam mattress as it comes with a one-inch cool gel memory foam on top.

 Back sleepers require a slightly firm mattress with the firmness in the range of six to nine.
-Side sleepers need softer mattresses with firmness in the range three to six.
+Side sleepers need softer with firmness in the range three to six.
 Stomach sleepers need firmness similar to that of back sleepers.

 The ideal firmness also depends on your weight.
 A heavier person has more pressure points and needs a firmer mattress, whereas a lighter person can opt for a softer mattress.